 Well-connected with numerous countries, Istanbul is easy to get and has tons of things to do for families.
 The city population is around 20 million, and toddlers make up %10 of it while the total number of children is almost 4 million.
 So, you see where I am trying to get with these numbers; Istanbul is a heaven for kids!
 Since there are too many things to do in this destination alone, here we have made a separate list for some of the best options:

 Rahmi Koc Museum

 Almost any kid loves to be o a boat, and if it is Istanbul, it makes it a double-bonus!
 A nice cozy ride along with the historical landmarks and waterside villas on a private motor-yacht, soft drink, tea-coffee, and fruit plate or cookie service, and if the sea traffic is quiet, your kids can be the captain for a couple of minutes (they love it).
-Don’t forget to buy some Turkish bagel (simit) as you will need a lot for the seagulls following your ride.
+Don’t forget to buy some Turkish bagels (simit) as you will need a lot for the seagulls following your ride.

 Legoland Theme Park

 Among 26 other locations worldwide, Istanbul Theme Park has more than 5 million pieces of bricks.
 Besides build & learn activities, Legoland offers a beautiful Istanbul-themed mini-park, 4-D cinema, kingdom quest, creative workshops, factory tour, and many other fun things.
 It is best to get there earlier by booking an online ticket as it might get pretty packed, especially during the weekends and public holidays.